Catterick Integrated Care Centre (CICC) – Frequently Asked Questions

 Are just some of the key feature and meeting the Government and MOD Policies on sustainable procurement.

-B7: What facilities will be available for the local Voluntary, Community and Social Enterprise (VCSE) sector?
+B7: What opportunities will be available within the CICC for local Voluntary, Community and Social Enterprise (VCSE) sector or social prescribing services?

 B8: What will the atrium space include?